chiragatal/esp-amp/README.md

 * RPMsg: an implementation of Remote Processor Messaging (RPMsg) protocol that enables concurrent communication streams in application.
 Refer to [RPMsg Doc](./docs/rpmsg.md) for more details.
 * RPC: a simple RPC framework built on top of RPMsg.
 Refer to [RPC Doc](./docs/rpc.md) for more details.

+Besides these, ESP-AMP also provides a port layer to abstract the difference between various environment and SoCs, in order to offer a unified interface for upper layers.
+Refer to [Port Layer Doc](./docs/port.md) for more details.

+## Build System

-Apart from the IPC components, ESP-AMP comes with a build system that makes it easy and flexible to build firmware for both the maincore and the subcore.
+ESP-AMP comes with a build system that makes it easy and flexible to build firmware for both the maincore and the subcore.
 The build system features:

 * Standard ESP-IDF build system to build maincore firmware.
 * Two modes for building subcore firmware: unified build mode, which lets you build both the subcore and main core firmware with a single command, and separate build mode, where the subcore firmware is built independently.